 | Description | Free-form summary of who you sell to |

-| Industries | List of target industries (Software, Fintech, etc.) |
+| Industries | Target industries (Software, Fintech, etc.) |

 | Company size | Headcount range |